Search

 Highest Altitude: 2,266 m/7,434 ft Lali Kharka

 Day 20 takes you to an even lower altitude as you are on your return journey.
 As you finish your breakfast at Khesewa, descend your hike to Lali Kharka.
 The route passes through beautiful terraced farms and forested paths.
-Within 7 hours of trek from Khesewa, it takes you to Lali Kharka, covering 10.5 km/6.5 miles.
+Within 7 hours of trekking from Khesewa, you reach Lali Kharka, covering a distance of 10.5 km (6.5 miles).
 Overnight at Lali Kharka (2,266 m/7,434 ft).

 Itinerary Details